chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

     This will give you the path to your default shell such as `/bin/zsh` for the Zsh shell.

-1. For example, on a machine that runs Bash, run:
+1. Add the Workstation initialization content to the appropriate shell rc file:

+    For Bash shells run:

     ``` bash
     echo 'eval "$(chef shell-init bash)"' >> ~/.bashrc
     ```

-    where `bash` and `~/.bashrc` represents the name of the shell.

-    If zsh is your preferred shell then run:
+    For Zsh shells run:

     ``` bash
     echo 'eval "$(chef shell-init zsh)"' >> ~/.zshrc
     ```

-    If Fish is your preferred shell then run:
+    For Fish shells run:

     ``` bash
     echo 'eval (chef shell-init fish)' >> ~/.config/fish/config.fish